 She has been fortunate to have been selected as artist-in-residence at three National Parks: Lassen (CA), Glacier (MT), and Lake Clark (AK) and continues to be inspired by her time there.
 You can see her national park experiences reflected in her art.
 She has also received several private and two key public commissions: to produce the 2019 Britt Festival playbill cover and poster art, and to design and coordinate the painting of a native plant mural at Southern Oregon University.
 Her work is held in many private and public collections, including the National Park Service.

 She has had her work shown as part of several juried solo and group exhibitions and has won awards for her art.
-She was juried into the Watercolor Society of Oregon and is also a member of several other arts organizations.
+She is a signature member of Artists for Conservation and was juried into the Watercolor Society of Oregon and other arts organizations.
 She has been on TV and radio, and her paintings have been used in Southern Oregon literary journals and catalogue covers.